Zephni/ZScroll/README.md

 # ZScroll

 ZScroll is a very easy to implement area scroller using JQuery.
+[Preview here](http://zephni.com/tools/ZScroll)

 **Note you must include JQuery, and the ZScroll CSS/JavaScript files as below:**
 ```